srettha/battleship-api/README.md

 ## About this project

 This project is built to demonstrate Battleship game which is simple yet challenging problem to solve.
-The application provides simple endpoints for user to use as follows:
+The application provides simple endpoints for users to use as follows:

 1. **/api** - Get the current state of the ocean an the fleet